ahmedkhan1062/Water-Flow-Simulator/readme.md

 The program was designed to be run in a linux environment via the command line using Make Files.

-My program can be launched with two different make commands: runMedium and runLarge.
+My program can be launched with two different make commands: "make runMedium" and "make runLarge".
 This depends on whether you want to run the medium terrain or the large one.